Mikey2906884/pitch-and-fix-hackathon/debugging.md

     - **_Fix:_** closed the div

+  - The product-detail.html has an unnecessary link in line 10 for css.

+    - **_Fix:_** Deleted the unnecessary link "../css/product-detail.css"

-  - The product-detail.html line 16 needed the correct relative path in the src for the image.
+  - The product-detail.html needed the correct relative path in the src for the image logo container.

     - **_Fix:_** the path in the src is now "../images/ShopEase-logo.svg"

+  - The product-detail.html element "input" at line 101 was not allowed to have attributes "min" and "max".
+I used the W3C Validator to check for coding errors.

+    - **_Fix:_** I deleted the attributes "min" and "max" from the element "input"

+  - The scripts found at the bottom of the product-detail.html were out of order.
+One of the closing tags was misspelled.

+    - **_Fix:_** I reorganized the scripts to match the order of the files within the js folder.
+I corrected the closing tag from "script src='../js/cart.js' /scrip" to "script src='../js/cart.js' /script"

 - <ins>CSS Bugs w/ Fixes:</ins>

-  - cart.css is saved as "cat.css"

-    - **_Fix:_** updated name to "cart.css"

   - responsive.css contained empty ruleset for newsletter button